Swiatek reigns supreme at French Open by quelling Muchova

 Muchova was brimming with self-belief, having edged Aryna Sabalenka in a three-setter in the semi-finals, and went ahead in the final set, but Swiatek shrugged off the early break and wrestled back the momentum by winning three straight games.

-The Polish top seed dropped serve in the seventh game but broke back instantly and produced a tight hold to inch closer to the title, which she wrapped up when Muchova double faulted to spark emotional scenes on centre court.
+The top seed dropped serve in the seventh game but broke back instantly and produced a tight hold to inch closer to the title, which she wrapped up when Muchova double faulted.

+That sparked emotional scenes on centre court as Swiatek shed tears of joy before joining her family in the crowd for a celebration.

+In a moment that set social media alight later, she dropped the lid of the cup as she waved the trophy in the air.

-It was Muchova's first defeat against a top-three opponent in six meetings.
+For Muchova, it was a first defeat against a player ranked in the top three in six meetings.

 "I'll keep it short because it's bit emotional," she said, with tears flowing and the crowd chanting her name.
 "It was so close yet so far but I played one of the best, Iga.
 I want to congratulate you out loud again and your team.

 "To my box.
 When I look at those people, I feel I'm the winner.
 Thank you.
 I hope this is only the beginning.
-We have come a long way."
+We've come a long way."

 Swiatek's third win in Paris put her level with modern day three-time champions Serena Williams, Monica Seles and Arantxa Sanchez Vicario.